gu-fan/riv.vim/doc/riv_instruction.rst

       3. Open the build path: `:Riv2BuildPath`_ ``<C-E>2b``
       4. Local file link converting will be done.
          See `local file link converting`_ for details.
+      5. Set `g:riv_auto_rst2html`_ to 1 to automatic convert after writing. only project file are auto converted.

     - For the files that not in a project.
       '`g:riv_temp_path`_' is used to determine the output path